-Ms. Lian is a director of the Manager.
-She is Acting Chief Executive Officer and Responsible Officer of the Manager.
+Ms. Lian is the Chairman of the Board of Directors, Chief Executive Officer and Responsible Officer of the Manager.
 Ms. Lian joined Bosera Asset Management Co., Ltd in May 2012 as head of product department and head of marketing and sales division.
 Effective from 2016, Ms. Lian was appointed as Deputy CEO, RO and director of the Manager.